Shoppable Video for Furniture & Home Goods: Buyer Behaviour

 11 UGC Trends That Will Define Ecommerce in 2027

 AI-personalised serving, vertical formats, live shoppable, agentic shopping, AR try-on at scale, creator royalty standards.
-Ranked by impact.
+Eleven shifts, ranked by how much they will actually move revenue.

 - AI search